AlerianEmperor/LuxRenderer/README.md

 Lux Render is a rendering system capable of rendering high quality, life-like images.
 Everything was written from scratch in pure C++ without any third party library.
 This project cover most of the content in pbrt v3 and also easier to read.

-Hi Opacitation and wangxunstu, thanks for the stars!
-Have a delicious day!

 # Featuring

 - Unidrectional Path Tracing with NEE and MIS.